MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 When you install the Azure Information Protection client, PowerShell commands are automatically installed so that you can manage the client by running commands that you can put into scripts for automation.

-The cmdlets are installed with the PowerShell module **AzureInformationProtection**, which replaces the RMSProtection module that was installed with the RMS Protection Tool.
+The cmdlets are installed with the PowerShell module **AzureInformationProtection**.
+This module replaces the RMSProtection module that installs with the RMS Protection Tool.
 If you have the RMSProtection tool installed when you install the Azure Information Protection client, the RMSProtection module is automatically uninstalled.

 The AzureInformationProtection module includes all the Rights Management cmdlets from the RMS Protection Tool, and three new cmdlets that use the Azure Information Protection (AIP) service for labeling: